Powerwall-Dashboard

 Since weather411 is part of this dashboard stack (if you set it up) you can query it to get current weather data from its built-in API.

-Data Retention and Backups InfluxDB is configured to use a infinite retention policy (see influxdb.sql).
+Data Retention and Backups InfluxDB is configured to use an infinite retention policy (see influxdb.sql).
 It uses continuous queries to downsample Powerwall data and preserve disk space.
 However, this does not safeguard the data from accidental deletion or corruption.
-It is recommend that you set up a backup plan to snapshot the data for disaster recovery.
+It is recommended that you set up a backup plan to snapshot the data for disaster recovery.
 See backups for some suggestions.

 Other Tools and Related Projects